davidpallmann/hashnode-backups/clneki8dn000509ld5mapfsve.md

 2. Use the drop downs at top of page to select a model.
 I selected AI21 Labs | Jurassic-2 Ultra.

-3. In the configuration panel at right, increase the Max completion llength parameter to 1000.
+3. In the configuration panel at right, increase the Max completion length parameter to 1000.
 This will allow longer responses.

 4. In the *Write something...* input box, enter a text prompt:
     **Give me a pizza recipe suitable for a 6 year old with an easy bake oven.**